Japanese Mahonia foliage

 Japanese Mahonia will grow to be about 7 feet tall at maturity, with a spread of 10 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 30 years.

 This shrub performs well in both full sun and full shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
-It is not particular as to soil type, but has a definite preference for acidic soils, and is subject to chlorosis (yellowing) of the leaves in alkaline soils.
+It is not particular as to soil type, but has a definite preference for acidic soils, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This species is not originally from North America.